laiba1025/Ricky_and_Morty_App/README.md

 Verify that the Home component renders correctly without crashing.

 # Steps:
- Markup : * Mount the Home component.
+ <br> Mount the Home component.
-          * Check if it renders without any errors.
+ <br> Check if it renders without any errors.

 <br>Expected Outcome:
 <br>The Home component renders successfully without crashing.